🔷 Glossary

 class() check what type of data an object contains

-facet_wrap() splits a graph into seperate panels
+facet_wrap() splits a graph into separate panels

 filter() filter specific observations, often based on conditions